 Fantasy Books for Tweens: Ghosts

 This middle-grade fantasy / mystery reminded me of Harry Potter in some ways.
 A child is trying to uncover the secrets of Greenglass House, a hotel for smugglers and spies before the adults do.

 We read this as a family read-aloud and it was wonderful.
 You may wonder why this mystery is on a list of fantasy books for tweens, but keep reading and you will find out!

 We like to listen to books as a family when we are in the car together or doing a puzzle.
 The standout book for me this month was Winterhouse.
 It’s such a fun hotel novel!

-This middle-grade mystery was as enthralling to me as it was to my boys.
+This middle grade mystery was as enthralling to me as it was to my boys.
 I loved the slight bits of magic in the story and the captivating setting of an expansive ski hotel on a snowy mountain at Christmas time.
 If you love a cozy mystery book for a 10 year old, pick this one up!
 We also included this in our list of paranormal books and it is one of the best.

 This series is full of magic and mystery.
 The amazing combination of fiction with antique photographs leads to a truly unique story.

 In this story, Jacob travels to a remote island off the coast of Wales and stumbles across the ruins of an orphanage.
 But when he steps inside, he finds a thriving community frozen in time.

 While this is technically a middle-grade fantasy book, it was SCARY.
 I absolutely loved it but, it should not be read by anyone who is afraid of ghost stories.